Welcome to the Early Childhood Lab School (ECL), the part-day children’s program at CCFS.

 The ECL enrolls 82 children in four classrooms and three large outdoor play spaces:

-- 10 infants
+- 10 infants (mornings only)

-- 12 toddlers
+- 12 toddlers (mornings only)

-Each class is staffed by a:
+Each class is staffed by:

-Our curriculum incorporates ideas from a variety of models, including the Reggio Emilia schools of Italy, the High Scope Active Learning Curriculum, principles of the Program for Infant Toddler Care (PITC) and others to create our own eclectic approach, tailored to each age group.
+Our children's program is based on a philosophy of active, playful learning in an enriched environment.
+We strive to respect every child's own developmental needs and interests.
+To achieve this goal, our curriculum incorporates ideas from a variety of models, including the Reggio Emilia schools of Italy, the High Scope Active Learning Curriculum, principles of the Program for Infant Toddler Care (PITC) and others to create our own eclectic approach, tailored to each age group.

-Our focus is on children's social and emotional development in a setting that emphasizes nurturing relationships within a culturally diverse school community.Although we do not teach academic skills in a formal way, children are given many opportunities to develop early language and literacy skills, build on math concepts, explore science and nature and learn social and emotional skills that will contribute to their success in later schooling.
+Our focus is on children's social and emotional development in a setting that emphasizes nurturing relationships within a culturally diverse school community.
+Through a thoughtfully designed curriculum and skillful teaching, children are given many opportunities to develop early language and literacy skills, build on math concepts, explore science and nature and learn social and emotional skills that will contribute to their success in later schooling.

 Research about child development is an essential part of the ECL.
-Parents who enroll their children grant permission for their children to be part of the naturalistic observationresearch that takes place daily.
+Parents who enroll their children grant permission for their children to be part of the naturalistic observation research that takes place daily.
 Several times per year parents are asked to consider other research projects that would involve direct interaction with their child.
 Parents receive a description of each research project approved by our Research Director and sign an informed consent form.
 Research assistants are supervised by faculty members and by our staff.